Open Access in English and American Studies

 The spread and acceptance of forms of open access publishing has not quite been able to keep pace with this continuous thematic and disciplinary opening of the field of English and American studies.
 There are a variety of reasons for this, the main one being the publication culture in the humanities, which differs – sometimes to a large extent – from the distribution channels and work methods in the natural sciences.
 The exception here is linguistics, which is closer to the natural sciences, not only in terms of its methods but also its scientific communication practices.
 For example, the concept of preprints is widely known in linguistics.
 In the field of literary and cultural studies, commercial print publications still prevail, especially in the case of dissertations and monographs.

-The costs of open access publications in English and American studies are not usually funded through article processing charges (APCs) but rather, for example, through Knowledge Unlatched, third-party funding (e.g., the OGeSoMo project funded by the German Federal Ministry of Education and Research, BMBF), or professional associations’ membership fees.
-Moreover, the consortially funded Open Library of Humanities has developed into an important infrastructure for open access journals.
-Its platform also hosts a whole range of journals from the area of English and American studies.
+The consortially funded Open Library of Humanities has developed into an important infrastructure for open access journals.
+Its platform also hosts a whole range of journals from the field of English and American Studies.
 In addition, the French platform for humanities and social science research blogs Hypotheses, which is part of the portal OpenEdition, is used by numerous German institutes and scholars to publish their research works.

-Overall, the development of open access in English and American studies is positive.
-Many authors, publishers, and research funding organisations call for and support the further development of the provision of open access to research results.
+Overall, the development of open access in English and American Studies is positive.
+Many authors, publishers, and research funding organisations are calling for, and support, the further development of the provision of open access to research results.
+The growing trend in the humanities towards publishing research results in the form of journal articles and special issues is also contributing to a more vital open access culture in English and American Studies.

 Open Access Journals

 The subject classification in the DOAJ is not always precise.
-Some of the journals of relevance to English and American studies are to be found under more general categories, such as Language and Literature.
-In the case of specific research interests, it is therefore worthwhile to search with free search terms.
-There are also of number of high quality journals that are not yet listed in the DOAJ.
-The figures mentioned above, are thus only reference values.
+Some of the journals of relevance to English and American Studies are to be found under more general categories, such as Language and Literature.
+In the case of specific research interests, it is therefore worthwhile to use free search terms.
+There are also several high-quality journals that are not yet listed in the DOAJ.
+The numbers mentioned above are thus only reference values.

 Important open access journals include:

-Many journals that for a long time were available only in printed form, have retained the classical subscription model without an open access component for their (mainly additional) digital editions.
-A welcome tendency when transitioning from a printed to a digital version can be observed in the case of the journals of the main professional associations, most of which are now published (additionally) in open access.
-Examples include the journals of the German Association for the Study of English, the German Association for American Studies (this journal continues to be published additionally in printed form), and the German Association for Australian Studies.
-Some of these journals are still published with established publishers, others are published via the associations’ websites.
-By contrast, the journal of the European Association of American Studies has been published open access since its foundation.
+Many journals that for a long time were available only in printed form have retained the classic subscription model without an open access component for their (mainly additional) digital editions.
+A welcome tendency when transitioning from a print to a digital version can be observed in the case of the journals of the main professional associations (e.g., the German Association for the Study of English, the German Association for American Studies, and the German Association for Australian Studies), almost all of which are now (additionally) available in open access.
+Some of these journals are still published by scholarly publishers, whereas others are published via the associations’ websites.
+By contrast, the journal of the European Association of American Studies, for example, has been published in open access since its foundation.

-On the other hand, individual e-journals were successfully implemented at an early stage as scholar-led publications without the support of publishers.
-Besides free worldwide access, above all the potential of web-based publishing was recognised (hyperlinks, integration of images and audio-visual sources).
-These journals include, for example: in Germany, the Erfurt Electronic Studies in English (1995-2011) and the American Studies Journal (since 1996); in the UK, Early Modern Literary Studies (since 1995); and in Canada, Romanticism on the Net (RoN) (since 1996).
+On the other hand, some e-journals were successfully implemented at an early stage as scholar-led publications without the support of publishers.
+Besides free worldwide access, in particular the potential of web-based publishing (hyperlinks, integration of images and audio-visual sources) was recognised.
+These journals include, for example: in Germany, Erfurt Electronic Studies in English (1995–2011) and the American Studies Journal (since 1996); in the United Kingdom, Early Modern Literary Studies (since 1995); and in Canada, Romanticism on the Net (RoN) (since 1996).
 Open access is now also an established model among journals edited by early career researchers.
-The articles of the journals Current Objectives of Postgraduate American Studies (COPAS) (since 2000) and aspeers: emerging voices in american studies (dual-publishing model since 2008) have been published under Creative Commons (CC) licences since the very beginning.
+The articles of the journals Current Objectives of Postgraduate American Studies (COPAS) (since 2000) and aspeers: emerging voices in american studies (dual-publishing model since 2008) have been published under a Creative Commons (CC) licence from the very beginning.

 Open Access Books

-The increasing availability of such a wide range of open access books and documents is a positive development in recent years.
-Important commercial publishers in the German-language context that provide noteworthy open access offerings for the scholarly communities in the field of English and American studies include transcript and Peter Lang.
-Also worthy of mention is the series Göttinger Schriften zur Englischen Philologie, which is published by Göttingen University Press.
-Most of these monographs and edited collections are now indexed by central platforms such as OAPEN, and thus find their way into library indexing systems.
+The increasing availability of such a wide range of open access books and documents has been a positive development in recent years.
+Important commercial publishers in the German-language context that provide noteworthy open access offerings for the scholarly communities in the field of English and American Studies include transcript, DeGruyter/Brill, and Peter Lang.
+Furthermore, several German university presses offer opportunities to publish monographs in open access.
+Examples include the series Göttinger Schriften zur Englischen Philologie, which is published by Göttingen University Press, and Berlin University Publishing.
+Most of these monographs and edited collections are now indexed by central platforms such as OAPEN and thus find their way into library indexing systems.

 Disciplinary Repositories

-• The Stacks is an interdisciplinary repository for the following disciplines: American studies, English studies, Anglophone postcolonial studies, Australian and New Zealand studies, British and Irish studies, and Canadian studies, including all sub-fields.
+- The Stacks, an interdisciplinary repository for the following disciplines: American Studies, English Studies, Anglophone postcolonial studies, Australian and New Zealand Studies, British and Irish Studies, and Canadian Studies, including all sub-fields.
 The repository is provided by the Specialised Information Service (SIS) Anglo-American Culture and is operated by Göttingen State and University Library.
-Besides self-archiving publications (journal articles and monographs), scholars can also deposit previously unpublished works, for example conference papers, teaching materials, and conference programmes.
+Besides self-archiving their publications (journal articles and monographs), scholars can also deposit previously unpublished works, for example conference papers, teaching materials, and conference programmes.
 All documents are made available in open access either immediately or after a freely selectable embargo period.
 The repository was awarded the current version of the DINI Certificate in 2021.

-• Humanities Commons (CORE): CORE is an interdisciplinary open access repository for the humanities that is operated inter alia by the Modern Language Association (MLA).
+- Humanities Commons (CORE), an interdisciplinary open access repository for the humanities, which is operated inter alia by the Modern Language Association (MLA).
 Its holdings also include grey literature (teaching materials, conference papers).

-• GenderOpen, a disciplinary repository for gender studies, is operated by the Margherita von Brentano Center for Gender Studies at Freie Universität Berlin, the Center for Transdisciplinary Gender Studies at Humboldt-Universität zu Berlin, and the Centre for Interdisciplinary Research on Women and Gender at Technische Universität Berlin.
+- GenderOpen, a disciplinary repository for gender studies operated by the Margherita von Brentano Center for Gender Studies at Freie Universität Berlin, the Center for Transdisciplinary Gender Studies at Humboldt-Universität zu Berlin, and the Centre for Interdisciplinary Research on Women and Gender at Technische Universität Berlin.

-• media/rep/, a disciplinary repository for media studies and neighbouring disciplines, is operated by the Institute for Media Studies in cooperation with Marburg University Library.
+- media/rep/, a disciplinary repository for media studies and neighbouring disciplines, which is operated by the Institute for Media Studies in cooperation with Marburg University Library.

-• CompaRe, a repository for comparative literature, is maintained by the Specialised Information Service Comparative Literature.
+- CompaRe, a repository for comparative literature, which is maintained by the Specialised Information Service Comparative Literature.

 An overview of relevant repositories is provided by the Open Directory of Open Access Repositories (OpenDOAR).
 The English Language and Literature Commons section of the database Digital Commons Network lists full-text articles from institutional repositories worldwide (with a focus on US institutions).